sustglobal/dev-center/jekyll/dashboardguide.md

 3. We create categories using this maximum risk exposure, to classify each asset as Low, Medium, or High risk.
 Each hazard has specific classification breakpoints, which are derived from a representative sample of global risk.
 Risk categories are listed in the [Data Guide](./dataguide.html).

-### Riskiest Assets by Value-at-Risk
+### Riskiest Assets by Financial Risk

-The top-right Climate Explorer bar chart shows the top 20 assets in a portfolio with greatest physical financial risk over a 30 year time horizon (2023-2052).
+The top-right Climate Explorer bar chart shows the top 20 assets in a portfolio with greatest financial risk due to structural damage or business interruption over a 30 year time horizon (2023-2052).
 It provides a way to easily view high priority assets, and prioritize deeper investigation.
-For more information, see the [Data Guide - Value at Risk](./var.html).
+For more information, see the [Data Guide - Financial Risk](./var.html).
 This view is in contrast to the topmost Riskiest Assets view, which shows exposure without considering financial valuations of risk.

 <p align="center">
 <img height="300" src="assets/images/userguide/ValueAtRisk_tmp2.png">